TheHWcave/Enviro-Plus/review-part1/readme.txt

 BME280_new.py is the new driver for the BME280

 To use this software, you must have the Pimoroni Enviro+ library installed (as explained on their website) and keep both the BME280_new.py and Weather_GAS_PM.py in the same folder.

+NOTE:
+According to Bosch Sensortec, the internal BME280 temperature_fine variable should be the chip temperature, therefore correction to ambient temperature is wrong and I removed that function from the BME280_new driver and the example.